poanetwork/poa-governance-notifications/README.md

     $ cd poa-governance-notifications
     $ cargo build --release

-`poagov` can be built using Rust 1.29 stable and requires `libssl` to be installed; see the following "Requires libssl" section for more information.
+`poagov` can be built with Rust 1.29.1-stable or later and requires `libssl`;

-Building `poagov` requires Rust `1.29.0-stable` or later and `libssl`; see the "Requires `libssl`" section for more information.
+see the following "Requires libssl" section for more information.

 ### Testing